panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 So, in JavaScript *a function kind be either first-order, or high-order.*

-That's interesting, but why are higher-order function useful?
+That's interesting, but why are higher-order functions useful?
 Let's find out next!

 ## 2. The benefits of higher-order functions

-Let's recall to the question from the post introduction.
-How to make the `calculate()` function support multiple operations on the array of the numbers?
+Let's recall the question from the post introduction.
+How to make the `calculate()` function support multiple operations on an array of numbers?

-The answer is to make `calculate()` a *higher-order function*.
+The answer is to make `calculate()` a *higher-order function*, as supply the required operation as a function.

 Let's modify the function to make it happen:

 ```javascript
 function calculate(operation, initialValue, numbers) {